microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 * Tape
 * Scissors

-Welcome!
-This activity will teach how to use the micro:bit to chart the strength of the acceleration.
-Let's get started!

 Step 1.
 Prepare Tape: Measure and cut approximately 10mm of tape.
 The tape will be fastened to a micro USB cable.